 Every issue boils down to socialism or capitalism; i.e., either you are free to act on your own judgement, or your right to self-determination is superceded [sic] by government aggression.
 Socialized medicine is mostly dictatorial.
 But that doesn't mean the country is yet a full dictatorship; just heading that way.

-[Great Britain is and never was a socialist country.
-It is a mixed economy; a mixture of capitalism (freedom) and socialism (statism).
+[Great Britain never was a socialist country.
+It was and is a mixed economy; a mixture of capitalism (freedom) and socialism (statism).
 Britain still has largely free, private enterprise, freedom of migration, freedom of speech, press, and conscience, the rule of law.
 Full socialism is Nazi Germany and Soviet Russia.
 Soviet Russia had the complete nationalization of the economy.
 In Nazi Germany, all means of production was controlled by the government, with only nominal private ownership.
 In essence, they were the same.]

 Painter in Jersey: